Statistics

 Deep dive & study plan

-Under the hood, the calculator leans on the calculator centers your data, computes the best-fit slope m and intercept b, and reports the coefficient of determination r² for that simple linear model.—that’s why we surface the full expression (“m = Σ((x − x̄)(y − ȳ)) / Σ(x − x̄)² b = ȳ − m x̄ ŷ = b + mx”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: The calculator centers your data, computes the best-fit slope m and intercept b, and reports the coefficient of determination R² for that simple linear model.
+The core relationship is m = Σ((x − x̄)(y − ȳ)) / Σ(x − x̄)² b = ȳ − m x̄ ŷ = b + mx, shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist